robamu/rust-training/training-slides/src/methods-traits.md

 * Some traits have no functions (`Copy`, `Send`, `Sync`, etc)
   * But code can require that the trait is implemented
-  * More in this in generics!
+  * More of this in generics!
 * Traits can be marked `unsafe`
   * Must use the `unsafe` keyword to implement
   * They're telling you to read the instructions!